+Roxbury Russet

-Roxbury Russet: In the early 17th century, Roxbury Massachusetts developed and named the first American apple!
+In the early 17th century, Roxbury Massachusetts developed and named the first American apple!
 An excellent old cider apple, and good for eating.
-Roxbury Russet is medium sized, elliptical in shape, with a unique flavor.
-This rugged apple has a crisp, tart flavor with nutty overtones and a hint of pine.
-Its russeted skin can exhibit in two or three shades.
+Roxbury Russet is medium sized, elliptical in shape, with a crisp tart flavor.
+Its russetted skin can exhibit in two or three shades.